hyusuf4/FriendZone2/README.md

 # FriendZone2
-This is the updated version of FriendZone
+This is the updated version of FriendZone.
+Serves as the Backend API to Friendzone_front_end

 ~~~~
 FriendZone2